-If the DSL is unavailable the activities of the DSL will be carried out either by the other DSL or by one of the Deputy DSLs in either the Senior School or Junior School as appropriate.
-The Deputy DSLs' details are also set out in the School contacts list at the front of this policy.
+If the DSL is unavailable the activities of the DSL will be carried out either by the other DSL or by the Deputy DSL.
+The Deputy DSL's details are also set out in the School contacts list at the front of this policy.